AndersDeath/diary2/README.md

 # 27 August 2022 - Friday - Saint-Petersburg

 Pppodcast was recorded today.
 We went to raketa manufacture today.
 There is museum we wanted to visit, but it was closed.
+It's really sad.
+Also we visited Vkusno i tochka again.
+Ksusha is still ill.
+I am afraid of this.
+I think she should sit at home, but it's quite impossible.
+She wants to be everywhere, which is not smart.
+I sould be stonger and protect her.